 Autumn Semester 2021

-Equidistribution of random walks in tori and applications to super-strong approximation, Weikun He, 22-24-25 November.
+Equidistribution of random walks in tori and applications to super-strong approximation, Weikun He, Korea Institude for Advanced Study (KIAS)

 Recently, in a joint work with Nicolas de Saxcé, we proved that the answer is yes if the identity component of the Zariski closure of the group is absolutely simple.
 The proof is mainly based on the work of Salehi-Golsefidy-Varju, the work of Bourgain-Varju and an improvement of the Bourgain-Furman-Lindenstrauss-Mozes theorem about the equidistribution of random walks in tori.